4C +26.42: Properties

 4C +26.42 is one of the powerful radio galaxies inhabiting the center of the cluster.
 Radio-loud, low-luminous and classified as a Fanaroff-Riley class I, the galaxy contains a strong double-lobed radio source, that stretches ≈10 kpc on both sides of the nucleus region measuring P_{1.4} 10^{25} W Hz^{−1} and found occupying inside the cluster flow.
 It has a radial velocity of 365 km s^{−1}, with a complex core structure, and pole-on dispersion in diameter, indicating a marginal intrinsic dispersion.
 Furthermore, it is a LINEAR galaxy, with an emission spectrum characterized by broad weak ion atoms.

 The galaxy is known have a pair of filaments, coiled together.
 Known as the "SE Filament", they are estimated to have a distance of ~ 42 and 35 respectively but have unresolved widths in Hα (< 0.7 ~ 1 kpc) with thin-looking appearances, reminding of magnetic field lines.

-An structure has been discovered inside the envelope of 4C +26.42.
+A structure has been discovered inside the envelope of 4C +26.42.
 Traced from a previous merger with another giant subcluster galaxy, the structure has a measurement of 400 kpc from the center which protrudes towards the north–south direction.
 When reached at the largest radius, a low-surface brightness region is found, with a slight angle pointing towards east direction.
 According to researchers, the total I-band magnitude and envelope of the galaxy is -26.6, making 4C +26.42 among the brightest galaxies known.